completelyboofyblitzed/STOCK-MARKET-NLP/README.md

 ### Forecasting

 #### Algorithms
-# Expert's Competence Estimation
+# 2. Expert's Competence Estimation
-Qualification of experts, ranking of experts based on their past predictions/performance.<br>
+Ranking experts, qualification of experts, based on their past predictions/performance.<br>

-# Market Movers Identification
+# 3. Market Movers Identification
 Market moving information is a term used in stock market investing, defined as __information that would cause any reasonable investor to make a buy or sell decision__. ([Wikipedia](https://en.wikipedia.org/wiki/Market_moving_information))<br>

 # Text Sources